mp-se/pressuremon/README.md

 The aim is to make this project as small as possible and make it easy to connect it to an gas post on a fermentation vessel with possibility to have a spunding valve to release excess pressure.

-The trickey part was to figure out how to connect the small sensor and I ended up with having a 3D printed adapter in 3/8" format that can be connected to a quick release John Guest adapter.
-This model can be adpated to other size adapters if needed.
+One key aspect is to have a connection that is leak proof.
+I ended up with creating an adapter that fits to a hose of 9.5mm (or 3/8") with inner diameter if 6.7mm.
+Adapter is glued to the hose and pressure sensor using epoxy to make a strong bond.

 ## Versions

-* 0.2.0 Added pcb, api's and various enhancements.
+* 0.2.0 Added pcb, api interface, new adapter for a 3/8" hose and various improvements.
 * 0.1.0 First version based on Honeywell Digital pressure sensor.

 ## Future changes